zoroxide/Lane-Detection/README.md

 cv2.destroyAllWindows()
 ```

 The main part of the code captures frames from a video file, processes each frame using the `process_image` function, and displays the result in a window.
 The loop continues until the 'q' key is pressed.
-Make sure to replace 'video.mp4' with the actual path to your video file.
+Make sure to replace 'video.mp4' with the actual path to your video file, I have left one for testing.